-(2) Respondent Appears (Calls in to Virtual Appearance):
+(2) Respondent Appears:

 2 Possible Outcomes

 - a) Respondent contests petition.
 A trial follows at a future court date this can be brief or can take several adjourn dates; or - b) Parties negotiate and settlement is reached (i.e. Respondent consents to an order of protection)